Airplane Grounding Tests Boeing's Influence In Washington

 "What it tells me is, one, he cares about business," Muilenburg told Marketplace last month.
 "And he creates open communication lines."

-Of course, Trump is not the first president to take an interest in Boeing's business.
+Trump is not the first president to take an interest in Boeing's business.
 Former President Barack Obama was also an aggressive promoter of Boeing products, especially overseas.

 "I'm expecting a gold watch from Boeing at the end of my presidency because I know I'm on the list of top salesmen at Boeing," Obama joked during an export forum.

-Two months ago, Obama was a special guest at Boeing's corporate retreat and the company made a sizeable donation to the former president's library.
+Two months ago, Obama was a special guest at Boeing's corporate retreat and the company made a sizable donation to the former president's library.

 A "proud" association

 For decades, Boeing has worked to ingratiate itself with both Democrats and Republicans in Washington.
-The company spent $15 million on lobbying last year and $16 million the year before.
+The company spent $15 million on lobbying last year and more than $16 million the year before.

 "It's right up there as one of the most powerful operations in the country," said Sheila Krumholz, executive director of the watchdog Center for Responsive Politics.